Lecture: Programming Language

 Language to Language

-What we talk about today is meant to mirror some of what you will need to do for milestone 1 in the spreadsheet project.
+What we talk about today is meant to mirror some of what you will need to do for milestone 1 in the project.
 You should take copious notes.
-Translating a program, and we'll spend several lectures talking about it.
+Translating a program is a bit of work, and we'll spend several lectures talking about it.

 Abstract Syntax Tree

 Language tools first translate a program from an unknown language into a tree in a known language.
 Specifically an abstract syntax tree (AST).
-We'll draw a tree for this Vex program:
+We'll draw a tree for this fraction program:

 An AST is syntactic in the sense that represents the structure of the original program—before anything has been evaluated.
 It is abstract in the sense that not every single syntactic detail is represented.
-For instance, an AST likely doesn't track the location of whitespace, semi-colons, or parentheses.
+For instance, an AST likely doesn't have nodes for whitespace, semi-colons, or parentheses.

 A tree is made of nodes.
 In an object-oriented language, each node is an instance of a class in a hierarchy of program anatomy.
 From this tree, I see the following node types:

-These classes form the model of the interpreted program.
+These classes form the model of the translated program.
 We will implement them in Ruby.
-Here's how we might implement Integer:
+Here's how we might implement Fraction:

 Ruby